CPlusPatch/web-landing/content/en/security/opsec-and-you.md

 ### Custom ROMs

-The stock Android operating system that comes preloaded with your phone most likely has very poor security and contains bloatware: this is because OEM manufacturers often add their own software to Android, which can contain backdoors and other malicious code.
+The OEM Android operating system that comes preloaded with your phone most likely has very poor security and contains bloatware: this is because manufacturers often add their own software to Android, which can contain backdoors and other malicious code.
 You should install a custom ROM on your phone to remove this bloatware and improve security.

 The most secure phone to own is the [Google Pixel](https://pixel.google.com), as it is the only phone that is officially supported by the [GrapheneOS](https://grapheneos.org/) project.
 GrapheneOS is a FOSS operating system for Android that is designed with security in mind.
 It is based on the Android Open Source Project (AOSP), and is hardened to protect against attacks.
-It is the only Android variant that is designed to be secure, and is the only one that I recommend.
+It is the only Android variant that is designed to be secure.

 If you cannot purchase a Pixel device, you should purchase a device that is supported by [LineageOS](https://lineageos.org/).
 LineageOS is not nearly as secure as GrapheneOS, but it is still a marginal improvement over stock Android.
 You can find a list of supported devices [here](https://wiki.lineageos.org/devices/).